-Prerequisite: RDG 090 or qualifying score on accepted placement tests and one year high school algebra
+Prerequisite: RDG 090 or qualifying score on accepted placement tests and one year high school algebra F, W, Sp

 This course is designed as a survey for electronics majors and non-majors.
 It covers safety, basic electrical theory (AC and DC), Ohm's Law, reading schematic drawings, electrical component identification and functions, sources of electrical power, motors, power distribution and basic solid-state devices.
-Laboratory exercises will include measurement of resistance, voltage and current with analog and digital meters; basic oscilloscope use; relays and transformers; circuit design and construction; and component
+Laboratory exercises will include measurement of resistance, voltage and current with analog and digital meters; basic oscilloscope use; relays and transformers; circuit design and construction; and component testing.

-4 Credit Hours 129 AC/DC Motors and Controls 6 Billable Contact Hours
+129 AC/DC Motors and Controls 4 Credit Hours 6 Billable Contact Hours

 This course is designed to provide students with a knowledge of AC/DC motor operating characteristics and control circuits including variable frequency drives, switchgear starting and control circuits and power control with various Thyristor (SCR's and Triac's) devices.
-It will provide hands-on experience with wiring control circuits, checking the operational characteristics of AC/ DC motors and the use/installation of circuit protection devices.
+It will provide hands-on experience with wiring control circuits, checking the operational characteristics of AC/DC motors and the use/installation of circuit protection devices.
 Development and application of ladder logic theory, diagrams and circuits will be covered along with basic programmable logic controller (PLC) operation.
 Basic operation and circuit characteristics of three-phase alternators and transformers will be covered as well as operating principles of DC generators.

-130 Introduction to Programmable 3 Credit Hours 4 Billable Contact Hours Logic Controls
+130 Introduction to Programmable 3 Credit Hours Logic Controls 4 Billable Contact Hours Prerequisite: ELEC 125